sgiurgiu/reddit_desktop/README.md

     rpm --import /etc/pki/rpm-gpg/RPM-GPG-KEY-rpmfusion-nonfree-fedora-latest
 ```

 If you would rather run the container image (docker or podman), download the `reddit_desktop_runtime.tar.gz` file from the releases page.
-Load it for your container (e.g. `podman load -i reddit_desktop_runtime.tar`) then run it with
+Load it for your container (e.g. `podman load -i reddit_desktop_runtime.tar.gz`) then run it with
 ```
 mkdir -p ~/.config/reddit_desktop